Dipraglurant (Immediate Release), for the treatment of levodopa-induced dyskinesia associated with Parkinson’s disease (PD-LID).

 In a 28 day Phase 2a placebo-controlled clinical trial, conducted in the United States and Europe, in patients with PD-LID, dipraglurant met its primary end point, was generally well tolerated and no clinically significant abnormalities of safety monitoring parameters occurred.
 In addition, at Day 1 and Day 14, dipraglurant showed statistically significant effects on PD-LID clinical symptoms, as measured using the modified abnormal involuntary movement scale, or mAIMs.
 However, an increasing placebo response resulted in the effect of dipraglurant on PD-LID clinical symptoms not showing statistical significance at Day 28.
 You can learn more about the Phase 2a clinical results in our Corporate Presentation.

-The study will be conducted at approximately 50 sites in the United States and will target enrollment of approximately 140 patients.
-We have received orphan drug designation from the United States Food and Drug Administration, or FDA, for dipraglurant in PD-LID and expect to report topline results in the second quarter of 2022.
+We have initiated a placebo-controlled Phase 2b/3 pivotal clinical trial of dipraglurant in PD-LID patients in June 2021.
+The study is expected to be conducted at approximately 50 sites in the United States and target enrollment of approximately 140 patients.
+We have received orphan drug designation from the United States Food and Drug Administration, or FDA, for dipraglurant in PD-LID and expect to report topline results in the fourth quarter of 2022.